-We ensure we build a firm partnership with parents through regular communication via: a home/school book or planner; and termly meetings, if appropriate with additional members of staff, such as the SENCO and Inclusion Manager, and, where appropriate, outside agencies.
+We ensure we build a firm partnership with parents through regular communication via: a home/school book or planner; and termly meetings, if appropriate with additional members of staff, such as the SENCO (Mrs Thomkinson) and Inclusion Manager (Miss Thomson), and, where appropriate, outside agencies.
 We also have an 'open-door' policy should parents want additional meetings with any member of staff.
+We ensure that we respond to all queries within 5 working days and within working hours.